 Joe thinks he started on staff at RunVermont in 2004… but he’s truly been involved in some aspect with the Vermont City Marathon since the beginning.
-He was on the far periphery of the group who originally started VCM, but trained with them Wednesdays, ran the original course with Gordon MacFarland (first VCM Executive Director) in 1988 to test it out.
+He's a native of Glenville, NY and 1987 graduate of Saint Michael's College with a BS in Accounting.
+He trained with the group who originally started VCM, and ran the original course with Gordon MacFarland (VCM's first Director) on November 6, 1988 to test it out.
 He ran the marathon in 1989 (2:54-pr) and worked registration and results in 1990.
 He volunteered as a Course Captain in 1992, ran again in 1993 (3:18), worked at Waterfront Park as set up volunteer in 1994, joined the Race Committee as Waterfront Park Coordinator 1995-2000, then served on the Race Committee/Staff as Technical Coordinator-Parks from 2001-2004.
 We’re pretty sure he was finally given a desk with an official title of Technical Director around 2004.
-As Director of Race Operations Joe is in charge of just about every aspect of the course, from planning and permitting, to course layout, design, support services, aid stations & fluids, relay exchange zones, Invited Runners and our Preferred Corral program… you name it, Joe does it.
+Technical Director evolved into Director of Race Operations sometime around 2012, where Joe was in charge of just about every aspect of the course, from planning and permitting, to course layout, design, support services, aid stations & fluids, relay exchange zones, Invited Runners and our Preferred Corral program… you name it, Joe does it.
 He can tell at exactly what .001 degree of a mile the course changes even the slightest of elevation.
-When he’s not working at RunVermont he is the Men’s Cross Country Coach at Saint Michael’s College.
-When he’s not working one of those jobs, Joe enjoys outdoor sports such as cross country skiing, running, biking, hiking, and golf and indoor sports like squash, pinball, crossword puzzles and Scrabble.
+When he’s not working at RunVermont Joe enjoys outdoor sports such as cross country skiing, running, biking, hiking, pickleball and golf and indoor sports like bowling, squash, pinball, crossword puzzles and Scrabble.

 Registration and Volunteer Director